15 Reasons You May Have Low Pool Pump Pressure

 How can I prevent air leaks in my pool vacuum system?

-Regularly inspect your equipment for signs of wear, damage, or loose connections.
+Regularly inspect your equipment for wear, damage, or loose connections.
 Ensure that hoses, fittings, and seals are in good condition and properly secured.
 If you notice any issues, address them promptly to maintain optimal suction.

 Why is my pool vacuum not picking up debris as effectively as before?